mikegagnon/sokoban/README.md

 Skip to [The `Viz` class](#part3) if you feel like it.

 However, I recommend starting with `Sokoban` and finishing with `Viz`.
-This way you can experience the magic of developing a complete video game without graphics.
+This way, you can experience the magic of developing a complete video game without graphics.
 Then, after completing the game, you stitch in some graphics and viola --- the game comes to life and works perfectly.